jaivinwylde/check-link/README.md

 ## What it finds

-### The root of the site
+### The root of the URL
 ![root example](images/root_example.png)

-It will follow where the root of the site takes it.
-It ended up here in this example, and this is the screenshot it took:
+It will follow where the root of the URL takes it.
+It ended up at `https://grabify.link` in this example, and this is the screenshot it took:
 ![root destination](images/root_destination.png)

 ### The redirect
 It will follow where the main link takes it.
-It ended up here in this example, and this is the screenshot it took:
+It ended up at `https://google.com` in this example, and this is the screenshot it took:
 ![redirect destination](images/redirect_destination.png)

 ---